 - Ensure that all gear is carefully stowed away.
 Set up lee cloths and check that all seacocks that need to be closed are closed.

 - Test any communication equipment before leaving.

 - Set up a clear watch schedule to ensure all crew members have adequate rest and breaks.
-If there are only three people on board, a three hours on-six off watch system will ensure all crew have adequate rest time whereas a four man crew could operate on a two hours on-four hours off system.
+If there are only three people on board, a three hours on-six off watch system will ensure all crew has adequate rest time whereas a four-man crew could operate on two hours on four hours off system.
 Brief your crew thoroughly to ensure that everyone knows and understands the watch system and what your expectations are.

-- Make all crew members aware that they could be called onto deck at anytime.
+- Make all crew members aware that they could be called onto the deck at anytime.

 - Never post an inexperienced crew member on watch alone.
 Pair them up with a more experienced member of the crew.